It’s all too easy to forget how public your Facebook profile really is. Sure, it might seem

 I love a great happy hour as much as the next person, but please, take another look at your photo albums.

-If you see too many snapshots where you’re holding a lime wedge, wearing a crown, or carrying your shoes, go ahead and start deleting or de-tagging.
+wearing a crown, or carrying your shoes, go ahead and start deleting or

 You don’t need your godparents and elementary school teachers getting the play-by-play of your Cinco de Mayo.